NETWAYS/ansible-collection-elasticstack/README.md

 ## Caveats and information for long time users

-### Variable renaming

-If you have been using this collection before version `1.0.0`, note that a significant number of variables had to be renamed because of naming schema changes made by Ansible.
-Please review the variables you set in your playbooks and variable files.

 ### Ulimit management for Elasticsearch

 The role no longer configures `ulimit`.
 Make sure the system's open file limit is set correctly, packages usually handle this.
 Verify with `ulimit -n` or by checking `/proc/<pid>/limits`.
 If your version does not, please [open an issue](https://github.com/NETWAYS/ansible-collection-elasticstack/issues).